Missouri Cannabis Business Licenses

 WHAT IS THE HISTORY OF CANNABIS IN MISSOURI?

-The cities of Columbia, St. Louis, Kansas City, and Springfield have pushed for the decriminalization of cannabis since 2004; decriminalization laws were enacted at a municipal level before the entire state of Missouri adopted a similar law.
+The cities of Columbia, St. Louis, Kansas City, and Springfield have pushed for the decriminalization of cannabis since 2004 and as such decriminalization laws were enacted at a municipal level before the entire state of Missouri adopted a similar law.

 In May 2014, Missouri passed Senate Bill 491, which minimized penalties for cannabis related charges.
 First-time possessions of up to 10 grams of cannabis were no longer punishable by jail-time.
 The bill, which went into effect in 2017, also reduced penalties for the sale and cultivation of cannabis, and reinstated probation or parole for third-time drug felony convictions.